vuther/coptop/README.md

 # coptop
-<h3>Summary</h3>
 coptop is a linux terminal-based PHP tool for monitoring and administrating a MySQL/MariaDB/Percona 5.0+ server.
 With this tool, DBAs can take full control of queries running on their database servers.
 Lay down the law!

 I've been using mytop for a few years now and recently wanted to build my own monitoring tool because it didn't have all of the features I wanted. coptop was built with mytop in mind so thanks to Jeremy Zawodny for his work!

 ![ScreenShot](http://i.imgur.com/BT8t43S.png)

-<h3>Requirements</h3>
+## Requirements
-- This was built using PHP 5.5.
+* This was built using PHP 5.5.
 I'm unaware of any incompabilities with other versions
-- MySQLi
+* MySQLi
 * Readline must be compiled with your PHP version
 * MySQL privileges to fully utilize coptop:
   - KILL